NEUBIAS/training-resources/_modules/filter_neighbourhood.md

 #### The neighborhoods

-The neighborhood of a pixel is also called a structuring element and can have various sizes and shapes.
+The neighborhood of a pixel is also called a structuring element (SE) and can have various sizes and shapes.
 Here, we use one of the simplest and most widely used neighborhoods, namely a circular neighborhood, which is defined by a certain radius.
 We will explore other shapes of SEs in more detail in a dedicated module.

 #### Padding